Energy Visa Sponsorship Jobs in Maryland

 Which energy companies sponsor visas in Maryland?

 Major energy employers sponsoring visas in Maryland include Constellation Energy, Baltimore Gas and Electric (BGE), Exelon, and renewable energy developers working on offshore wind projects.
 Federal contractors like Lockheed Martin also hire energy professionals for government projects.
-Many of these companies regularly file H-1B and other visa petitions for engineering and technical positions.
+Many of these companies regularly file H-1B visa and other visa petitions for engineering and technical positions.

 How to find energy visa sponsorship jobs in Maryland?